-In compliance with the Higher Education Authorization Act, matriculated students who are called to active duty shall be entitled to readmission provided that the student followed the appropriate steps as outlined in the Withdrawal and Readmission Procedures for Students called to Military Active Duty (see above).
+In compliance with the Higher Education Authorization Act, matriculated students who are called to active duty shall be entitled to readmission provided that the student followed the appropriate steps as outlined in the Withdrawal and Readmission Procedures for Students Called to Military Active Duty section.
 This is provided that the cumulative length of the absence and of all previous absences from the Institute, by reason of service in the uniformed services, does not exceed five years, and, except as otherwise provided in this section, the student submits a notification of intent to re-enroll in the Institute.

-The re-application fee is waived for students returning to DigiPen from active duty.
+The reapplication fee is waived for students returning to DigiPen from United States military active duty.